 – Dofollow links added to this post, featuring your desired anchor text, as well as a line or two of copy around it.
 Linking to deep pages is fine too.

-– Hourly consultations with yours truly, for the really great suggestions.
+– Hourly consultations with yours truly, for really great suggestions.

-First link is to Jeromy, who offers internet business how to tips
+The first link is to Jeromy, who offers internet business how-to tips

 I’ve added some in the comments below too, but regardless, check out Jeremy Knauff’s web design company.

 Rob Kingston‘s also had some nice tips.
 Likewise, Vinh Nguyen (of Chom Chom Advertising Agency) and Michael G (who sells Greek Apparel ) ‘s conference call/webinar idea.
 You both win an hour.
 Willy Franzen, who writes up Entry Level Jobs, knocked me off my socks.
 There’s another hour won.

 My friend Brian Hawkins who blogs 140 characters daily at www.Twitter.com/BrianHawkins and is an affiliate marketing manager for Pingo.com, which provides International calling cards, had the following tips to share by email as to how to go about it.

 “Sure your SEO consulting time is worth hundreds of dollars an hour.
 When I used to sell SEO service, it bugged me that my plumber charges $150 an hour to fix my toilet.
 Plus he would round up to the next hour, even when he worked an hour and fifteen minutes.
 Yet I was having a difficult time convincing potential clients that are experienced SEO consultants were worth the same as my plumber.